voxel-public/KallistiOS/doc/DOCGUIDE.md

 - timing.dox
 - video.dox

-All of them can be found the the doc folder.
+All of them can be found in the doc folder.

 #### Topics